 - good psychological interior

-- pedigree/book entry/awards (entries are possible via the horse breeding association)
+- Proof of pedigree/studbook entry/awards (entries are possible via the horse breeding association)

 - Appearance (rather secondary.
-Is only a black horse with four white pasterns and a star on the forehead perfect?)
+Is only a black horse with four white pasterns and a star on its forehead perfect?)

 A trip to a stud farm with a stallion station can help you make your choice.
-Our main and state studs, for example, offer a tour of their riding facilities.
-Valuable offspring can be examined there on large paddocks and the proud sires of the foals are also on site.
+Our main and state stud farms, for example, offer a tour of their riding facility.
+Valuable offspring can be viewed there in large paddocks and the proud fathers of the foals are also on site.

-You can also get an idea of the stallions at stallion shows and parades.
-There you can quickly talk to experts and take home a tip or two.
-You can also get a lot of answers to your questions in advance at the horse breeding association.
+You can also get an idea at stallion shows and parades.
+There you can quickly talk to experts and take one or two tips home with you.
+You can also get a lot of answers to your questions in advance from the horse breeding association.
 A stallion station is not always necessary.
-Many private owners have dedicated themselves to horse breeding as a hobby and look forward to interested visitors.
+Many private individuals have taken up horse breeding as a hobby and look forward to interested visitors.

 Breeding your own foal is something uniquely beautiful.
-But remember, it is not done with the knowledge of horse breeding!
+But remember, knowing how to breed horses isn't enough!

 The wonderful little creature has to be born first.
-Your mare needs a lot of attention and observation even before she is born.
-Once the little one is born, you have to take on double responsibility.
-And finally, this sweet dwarf is still growing and should be kept, raised (yearling paddock) and trained according to his needs.
+Your mare needs a lot of attention and observation even before the birth.
+Once the little one is there, you now have to take on double responsibility.
+And ultimately, this sweet dwarf is still growing and should be kept, raised (yearling paddock) and trained according to his needs.